solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 By this, the author probably refers to the pictures of Table 8 of my work.
 It was precisely through these that a zoologist of the best name was convinced — because what Mr. Rzehak sees in my pictures only as needles, still has structure, and indeed one of high quality.

+Each needle has a sharply cut cavity like the needle sponge.
+I put this form among the figures in the rock with the justified stipulation that it would be visited by other researchers, particularly those who want to write a review (if they are unable to see the objects).

 ...